njosselyn13/Ens-Stat-Ind-Mods/README.md

 To reconstruct the DomainNet datasets, first download the cleaned version of DomainNet data from the above link.
 Then look at our folder of excel files named "DomainNet_data".
 In this folder there are 31 excel files.

-30 of the excel file names follow the structure: DomainNet_size_fold_x_split.xlsx Size is either full, subset_50, or subset_20. x is either 1, 2, 3, 4, 5 for each of the 5 folds.
+30 of the excel file names follow the structure: DomainNet_full_fold_x_split.xlsx x is either 1, 2, 3, 4, 5 for each of the 5 folds.
 Split is either train or val.